Home » Garden » Potager Gardens: Blending Beauty and Functionality for Sustainable Living

 Tricolor Sage

-Now, let’s talk about the stars of your potager garden.
-Here are some fantastic plants to consider including in your design:
+So let’s talk about some planting ideas for your potager garden.
+Here are some fantastic plants to include in the design:

 • Herbs: Basil, rosemary, thyme, and parsley not only add flavor to your dishes but also provide a fragrant and charming touch to your garden beds.